Benjamin Mendy told rape victim ‘don’t worry, it’s small’, court hears

-In a police interview played to Chester Crown Court on Wednesday, the alleged victim said the Frenchman tried to “debate” her into having sex after getting her alone at a gathering at his mansion – The Spinney in Mottram St Andrew, Cheshire – in July 2021.
+In a police interview played to Chester Crown Court on Wednesday, the alleged victim said the Manchester City left-back tried to “debate” her into having sex after getting her alone at a gathering at his mansion – The Spinney in Mottram St Andrew, Cheshire – in July 2021.

 Despite giving him “every excuse”, she said her protests “didn’t phase him” and she had to “give in”, the court heard.